mabittar/Portfolio/README.md

 - ### Django
   * [Eventex](https://github.com/mabittar/eventex/tree/master): My first project using Django webframe.
 Ready is when it's online, came and check it at: [Eventex](https://eventex-mmb.herokuapp.com/)

+- ### GUI
+  * [Password Generator](https://github.com/mabittar/pass_gen): A password generator using tkinter and secrets python's modules.
+Using scaler bar to choose password length and copy button to add in the clipboard.
+No other dependencies is need to run this app.

 - ### Dockers and Containers
   * [Eventex - container](https://github.com/mabittar/wttd_docker): After I started the project [Eventex](https://github.com/mabittar/eventex/tree/master) I also made a container to easily deployment.